 North Carolina has some serious range in its outdoor attractions, from towering mountains to beautiful coastlines.
 The Appalachian Trail crosses 14 states, North Carolina being one of them.

 The Great Smoky Mountains National Park is the number one visited National Park in the United States, drawing over 11 million visitors every year.
+With so many activities that you and your family can try, and not forgetting the top of the range accommodations it has to offer, (read more here) it can really make this vacation and hiking trip one to remember.
 The park has year-round attractions for everyone.
 Spring and summer hold beautiful greenery and fields of wildflowers.
 The great weather during these seasons makes it an ideal time for hiking and camping.
 Fall is a great season to visit for beautiful colors and crisp air.
 During winter, the deciduous leaves fall from the trees opening up even more views from the hiking trails.

 Dupont State Recreational Forest